Genetic Epilepsy with Febrile Seizures Plus (GEFS+)

 English

-Shlomo Shinnar is a Pediatric Neurologist and a Neurologist in Bronx, New York.
-Dr. Shinnar is rated as an Elite provider by MediFind in the treatment of Genetic Epilepsy with Febrile Seizures Plus (GEFS+).
-His top areas of expertise are Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Status Epilepticus, Seizures, and Epilepsy.
+.
+Dr. Kurian is rated as an Advanced provider by MediFind in the treatment of Genetic Epilepsy with Febrile Seizures Plus (GEFS+).
+Her top areas of expertise are Asthma in Children, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Respiratory Syncytial Virus (RSV) Infection, and Inappropriate Sinus Tachycardia (IST).

 What are the latest Genetic Epilepsy with Febrile Seizures Plus (GEFS+) Clinical Trials?